 You can collect these either at the Donald Desk or City Hall.
 Go to the Donald Desk!
-There was no queue and we walked straight up, City Hall had a 30-minute queue!
-I took all the evidence mentioned on their website and she barely looked at it!
-Be aware though, Thomas is able to walk, he just uses the wheelchair because he gets tired and struggles with queues.
-There are certain rides, they won’t let you ride!
+There was no queue, and we walked straight up, City Hall had a 30-minute queue!
+I took all the evidence mentioned on their website, and she barely looked at it!
+Be aware though, Thomas can walk, he just uses the wheelchair because he gets tired and struggles with queues.
+There are certain rides; they won’t let you ride!
 We were declined ‘Peter Pan’ due to him being a wheelchair user as their escape route is a ladder.
-We explained that he can do it alone but she wanted us to go back to the Donald Desk and get the card changed.
+We explained that he could do it alone, but she wanted us to go back to the Donald Desk and get the card changed.
 We decided it wasn’t worth the hassle.
 For full disclosure, he has been on it during a previous visit.

 Beware of Buzz Lightyear

-Most rides we used the exit and were seated within 10 minutes and the staff were amazing and very accommodating.
-However, be wary of The Buzz Lightyear Ride, it has its own disabled entrance.
+Most rides we used the exit and were seated within 10 minutes and the staff were terrific and very accommodating.
+However, be wary of The Buzz Lightyear Ride, it has a disabled entrance.
 We waited for 40 minutes!
 The main queue was 50 minutes!
-It didn’t seem very fair and they didn’t seem to prioritise autism or people who struggled to queue.
-We got in the queue the second afternoon and he said it was likely to be an hour wait so we didn’t even bother!
+It didn’t seem very fair, and they didn’t seem to prioritise autism or people who struggled to queue.
+We got in the queue the second afternoon, and he said it was likely to be an hour wait, so we didn’t even bother!
 That was the only ride, that was slightly frustrating.
 I don’t expect to walk directly onto a ride but 40 minutes to an hour is hard work with a child who doesn’t like crowds or queuing.